 Posted by Mitch on 3rd August 2018

 In the early days of my social media career, a lot of agency recruiters used to label me a “recruiter basher”, mostly because I used to promote the idea that companies should do whatever they could to bring their recruitment inhouse.
 It’s a control thing.

-Given the amount of recruiter bashing that’s been going on over at LinkedIn these past few years – nearly all of which has been from candidates by the way – my criticisms of the 3rd party sector look positively anaemic.
+Given the amount of recruiter bashing that’s been going on over at LinkedIn these past few years – nearly all of which has been from candidates by the way – my criticisms of the 3rd party sector look anaemic.

 I wonder when the hiring companies are going to start being apportioned some share of the blame for agency behaviour?
 After all, it’s they who select which agencies they work with.

 If a company really did have a positive employee culture, surely that would be reflected in how they attracted, assessed and treated their future employees during the hiring process, wouldn’t it?

 They’d care about the kinds of advertising messages being used to attract these people, how they were first engaged with and how they were screened, surely?